(214) 466-7391

 Rehabilitation and Physical Therapy

-Physical therapy progresses from gentle motion to strength and balance exercises that support a confident return to daily tasks.
+Physical therapy progresses from gentle motion to strength and balance exercises that support a confident return to daily tasks and long-term mobility restoration.

 Recovery Timeline and What to Expect